Define Uniform Motion | What is uniform motion?

 Distance-time graph for uniform motion

-- If we draw a distance-time graph for uniform motion, then it will be a straight line.
+- If we draw a distance-time graph for motion which will be uniform, then it will be a straight line.
 (As you can see above)

 Examples of uniform motion